Proportion Calculator — How It Works & When to Use It

 The key property of proportions is:

-This is what people mean by “cross multiplication”.
-It lets you turn a proportion into a simple equation with one unknown.
+This is what people mean by "cross multiplication".
+It turns a proportion into a simple equation with one unknown.
+When you use the calculator in Solve for X mode, it is applying exactly this process and showing you the same step-by-step working you would write in your notebook.

 1. Write the proportion: 3 : 5 = 12 : X